-Among the sites of the Rose Road of the Loiret, you will find, among others, the Chamerolles Castle and its perfume museum, the Bussière Castle and its remarkable garden with a flowering vegetable garden of the 18th century, the Javelière Manor Park and its national conservatory of botanical roses, the Grandes Bruyères Arboretum and its rose garden.
+Among the sites on the Loiret Rose Route are castles with rose-flowered gardens: the Chamerolles Castle and its perfume museum, the Bussière Castle and its remarkable garden with a flowering vegetable garden of the 18th century.

+roses, the Grandes Bruyères Arboretum and its rose garden.

-is a passionate person who worked for André Eve.
+passionate person who worked for André Eve.

-through the various rose beds, mainly combined with perennials.
+leads through the various rose beds, mainly combined with perennials.
 A few shrubs, a few trees and structures, all designed to enhance the roses in harmony with the perennials.